 Marx at no moment makes some moral judgment.

-He doesn't say "it's bad", "good", "ugly", "stupid", "melon face".
+He doesn't say "it's bad", "good", "ugly", "stupid", or "melon face".

-Saying that the goal of the bourgeois is the increase of surplus value is descriptive, because this is observable, we can verify it in reality.
+Saying that the goal of the bourgeois is the increase of surplus value is descriptive because this is observable, we can verify it in reality.

 And what is important here?

-As profit is extracted by means of the surplus value, the bourgeois incorporates this profit back to their capital.
+As profit is extracted utilizing the surplus value, the bourgeois incorporates this profit back into their capital.

-When surplus value is extracted, the bourgeois reinvests it in production to increase the extraction of this surplus value.
+When the surplus value is extracted, the bourgeois reinvests it in production to increase the extraction of this surplus value.

-They finess more each time this extraction, in a endless and incessant cycle.
+They refine this extraction each time more, in an endless and unceasing cycle.

-Capitalism has shown cyclical crisis since its beginnings.
+Capitalism has shown a cyclical crises since its beginnings.

-Already in the 70's of the 19th century, Engels talks about seven crises of capitalism.
+Already in the ‘70s of the 19th century, Engels talked about seven crises of capitalism.
 Seven!
 In the 19th century.

 This is when capitalism was way smaller than it is today; when it was restricted to only a couple of countries.